 Based in Woolwich, Under 1 Roof offers a cute little soft play area for children aged 5 and below.
 There’s a cafe and a children’s hair salon with little cars for the children to sit in while they get their hair cut.
 It’s a popular place to organise kids’ parties; it’s an excellent place for imaginary play and lots of fun.

-Wavelengths Soft Play Area
+Wavelengths Indoor Soft Play Area

 Giffin St | London SE8 4RJ